 I have been a huge fan of emulation on phones ever since I discovered Vampent’s flawless Nintendo emulators for Symbian back in 2006.
 They couldn’t have worked any better on my device at the time, the Nokia N73, and I loved the idea of having hundreds and hundreds of games in my pocket from all sorts of Sega and Nintendo consoles.
-I grew up playing those 8-bit games, and having them available on my phone at all times was nostalgic bliss – and they provided great entertainment as well.
+I grew up playing those 8-bit games, and having them on my phone at all times was nostalgic bliss – and they provided great entertainment as well.
 In fact, one of my main reasons for wanting a hardware QWERTY keyboard and a D-pad on new devices, is to be able to optimally control emulators.

 When I got the HTC Desire, I was worried that the emulation experience would be crippled by being limited to on-screen virtual buttons, but to my surprise, they generally work almost as well as real keys.
-I tried to map out what Android has to offer when it comes to retro video game console and home computer emulation, and this is what I found out.
+I have tried to map out what Android has to offer when it comes to retro video game console and home computer emulation, and this is what I discovered.
 For those emulators that can be a bit tricky to get running, I have added tutorials.
 Please note that I’ve ignored a couple of emulators that had an average rating of less than 3: the rest should all be accounted for.

 - Nintendo Entertainment System (NES)